JinhuaY/SPL_S-P500/SPL_SP500int_CAPM Regression/README.md

 Name of QuantLet: SPL_SP500int_CAPM Regression

-Published in: has not been pulished
+Published in: Github

-Description: 'regress average excess stock return on average excess market return (Data: price of 10 Internet and Software stocks in S&P500 and S&P500 index, time
-period: 2015/05/01-2016/04/25) using seemingly unrelated regression and test whether the intercepts are jointly zeros to figure out whether CAPM model is fitted in our situation.'
+Description: 'regresses average excess stock return on average excess market return (Data: price of 10 Internet and Software stocks in S&P500 and S&P500 index, time period: 2015/05/01-2016/04/25) using seemingly unrelated regression and tests whether the intercepts are jointly zeros so as to figure out whether CAPM model is fitted in our situation.'

 Keywords : 'financial, portfolio, simulation, returns, estimation, asset, regression, empirical, CAPM model'